As anyone who follows me on Twitter will know, I am a huge fan.

 So why don’t you apply that same thinking when it comes to social media?

 Ignore, delete, block.
 Those three words should be beaten into the brains of everyone who uses either Twitter or Facebook because those three actions place you totally in control of what appears on your feeds.

 And if it’s not on your feed, why do you care?
 Seriously, why?

 Social media isn’t like real life.
 If someone is bad mouthing you to colleagues at work, there are processes in place to deal with it.
 If you’re having trouble with neighbours, then you tackle it face to face or if it’s beyond that, involve the authorities.

-But social media is simple words.
+But social media is nothing more than simple words.
 And unlike sticks and stones, they don’t break bones.

 Yes, of course there are exceptions just as there are to every rule and yes, there will be instances where Twitter PLC or even the law should and must get involved.
-However, in the main it’s a personal choice to react, ignore, delete or simply hit the block button which Twitter already provides for you to use in just such cases.
+However, in the main it’s a personal choice to react, ignore, delete or simply hit either the mute or block button which Twitter already provide for you to use in just such cases.

 If you don’t understand that and don’t accept that in many ways, Twitter is the greatest manifestation of free speech we have, then rather than scream blue murder about the need for censorship (yes, censorship) why not take total control yourself and employ the ultimate sanction, delete your account.

 Because you do actually have that option at your disposal and speaking as a Twitter fan, if you do indeed think that social media is there to serve you and not the other way round, then I’d urge you to do just that.